-	You will need this passphrase to restore a backup.
+Important: You will need this passphrase to restore a backup.
 If you forget the passphrase, you cannot restore any backups.

-- Click the Schedule tab.
+- Click Edit under the Schedule label.

-- To enable automatic backups, click the Automatic Backup toggle.
+- Click the Recurring Backup toggle.

 - Click Weekly and set the days and time of the backup, or click Interval and set the interval between backups.